ActionScripted/raspi-check-upstream/README.md

 ## Usage

 Everything after installing is automatic!
-But here are available commands:
+But here are the available commands:

 ```bash
 # Manually check/reboot (this is what runs via cron)